FAQ: What you need to know about Epigenetics

 • The discovery that there are some mechanisms in our genome that cause certain genes to be activated and others not, is more than 80 years old.
 At that time, the structure of human DNA with its approximately 23,000 genes was still unknown.
 The British developmental biologist, geneticist and philosopher Conrad Hal Waddington (1905-1975) is considered the pioneer of epigenetics.
 But it was not until the early 2000s, with the increasing importance of the so-called life sciences, that epigenetics moved into the focus of international research.
 Our Beiersdorf scientists have been active in this young field of research for more than 15 years – and have published numerous papers in renowned specialist media.

-• Epigenetic mechanisms are involved in determining when which gene is read or silenced.
-All this takes place without changing the genetic information in the genome (mutations).
+• Epigenetic mechanisms are involved in determining when a gene is read or silenced.
+This process does not involve changes to the genetic information in the genome.
 Instead, small, chemical molecules are attached to the DNA (cf. “epi”, Greek for “on”).
-This process, called methylation, can be reversed – in contrast to mutation.
-As we age, the pattern of epigenetic marks changes in characteristic ways.
+Several types of epigenetic modifications exist, including DNA methylation.
+Importantly, this process can be reversed.
+Cells use this as a natural mechanism to adapt or respond to environmental changes.
+As we age, the pattern of epigenetic markers changes in characteristic ways.

 • The totality of the genes of a cell is called genome, the totality of its epigenetic structures is called epigenome.
 Every human being has an individual genome (“fingerprint”) and this is contained in all our body cells in the form of DNA.
 The epigenome of individual body cells can differ greatly from one another.
 It depends, for example, on the age of the cell and the type of tissue or organ from which it originates.
 Even neighboring cells can theoretically have a different past – and thus also different epigenomes.